gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    fragmentation so that multiple DTLS records can be used to protect a single user message.
 It further contains a large number of security fixes and improvements.
 It updates the DTLS versions and SCTP-AUTH HMAC algorithms to use.
-It mitigates reflection and data replay attacks in RFC 6083 and limits replay of authenticated control chunks.
+It mitigates reflection attacks and replay attacks of data chunks.
    It simplifies secure implementation by some stricter requirements on the establishment procedures as well as rekeying to align with zero trust principles.

 --- middle